-“Our age combines a populism that insists that all of our institutions are rigged against the people with an identity politics that rejects institutional commitments, and a celebrity culture that shapes against all structure and constraint.”
+“Our age combines a populism that insists that all of our institutions are rigged against the people with an identity politics that rejects institutional commitments, and a celebrity culture that chafes against all structure and constraint.”

 The problem is that by and large, we Americans have lost faith in our institutions—and that includes the church.
 The Gallup organization over the last 50 years has tracked the total collapse of confidence in our institutions, including the church.
-Listen to some of these numbers, in 1975, 62% of Americans had great confidence in public schools, but in 2021, that dropped down to 32%.
-Fifty years ago, 40% of people had confidence in Congress, what do you think it is today?
+Listen to some of these numbers.
+In 1975, 62% of Americans had great confidence in public schools, but in 2021, that dropped down to 32%.
+Fifty years ago, 40% of people had confidence in Congress.
+What do you think it is today?
 12%.
-From 40 to 12.
+From 40% to 12%.
 Then here's the church.
 In 1975, 68% of Americans had a great deal or quite a lot of confidence in the church or in organized religion.
 Today, it’s at 37%.
 It’s dropped from 68% to 37% in 50 years.
 There are all kinds of reasons for that, which I would like to explore over the coming weeks.
 There are other people who can focus on those other institutions.
 I'm focused on the institution of the church.
 The point is this: At the very moment, when we need the church the most, the church has never been weaker.
 At the very moment when we need the church the most, the church has never been weaker.

 Here's what I'd like to do.
 I'd like to start a new series focused on the Church the World Needs.
 Throughout the fall, I'd like us to consider what the church can and should be by studying the opening four chapters of the Apostle Paul's letter to the Corinthians.
 We'll begin by exploring the present, the past and the future state of the church, by focusing on what we can learn from the church in Corinth.
 We're going to discuss who they are, the Corinthian Church, what went wrong, and what will put things right again.
-So if you'd like, you can open up your Bible to 1 Corinthians 1, or you can follow along in the worship program.
+So if you'd like, you can open up your bible to 1 Corinthians 1, or you can follow along in the worship program.
 I'll be reading chapter one, verses one through nine.

 1Paul, called by the will of God to be an apostle of Christ Jesus, and our brother Sosthenes,